zulip/zulip/docs/front-end-build-process.md

     with "[third]" when adding or modifying a third-party package.
 -   Our own JS lives under `static/js`; CSS lives under `static/styles`.
 -   JavaScript and CSS files are combined and minified in production.
-In this case all you need to do is add the filename to PIPELINE\_CSS or JS\_SPECS in `zproject/settings.py`.
+In this case all you need to do is add the filename to PIPELINE['STYLESHEET'] or JS\_SPECS in `zproject/settings.py`.
 (If you plan to only use the JS/CSS within the app proper, and not on the login page or other standalone pages, put it in the 'app' category.)

-If you want to test minified files in development, look for the `PIPELINE =` line in `zproject/settings.py` and set it to `True` -- or just set `DEBUG = False`.
+If you want to test minified files in development, look for the `PIPELINE_ENABLED =` line in `zproject/settings.py` and set it to `True` -- or just set `DEBUG = False`.

 Note that `static/html/{400,5xx}.html` will only render properly if minification is enabled, since they hardcode the path